iskanderun/maricopamosquitoes/README.md

 Citation: Newman, Erica; Feng, Xiao (2021): Maricopa County, AZ interpolated daily precipitation rasters. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.14068988.v1

-To run the function used in "Precipitation's complicated role...", please go to aedes_precip > R_scripts and run the R script precip.function.R
+To run the function used in "Precipitation's complicated role...", please go to aedes_precip > R_scripts and run the R script precip_function.R.
+Either use the existing folder "rainfall_maricopa" with example layers, or remove "rainfall_maricopa" from folder "model" and replace it with data from FigShare.
 Data for kriged precipitation are availble as a zipped file.
-Unzip them in folder aedes_precip > model > rainfall_maricopa, and make sure the file structure resembles the one in this github repository.
+Unzip them in folder aedes_precip > model, and make sure the file structure resembles the one in this github repository.

 Similarly, a zipped .dbf file in file "R_data"  must be unzipped there before running code.